Christopher Biggins: Personal life

 Biggins was married to Australian actress Beatrice Norbury from 1971 to 1974.
-He is now openly gay and formed a civil partnership with his partner, Neil Sinclair, on 30 December 2006 at Hackney Register Office.
+He later came out as gay and formed a civil partnership with his partner, Neil Sinclair, on 30 December 2006 at Hackney Register Office.

+In March 2025, Biggins said that he had undergone surgery for a heart condition.
+He also said he had recovered from skin cancer.

+Political views

-Politically, Biggins has expressed his admiration for former Conservative Prime Minister Margaret Thatcher.
-He admits in his autobiography that he cried on the day she resigned, saying: "I'm not the most political of people.
+Biggins has expressed his admiration for former Conservative Prime Minister Margaret Thatcher.
+He wrote in his autobiography that he cried on the day she resigned, saying: "I'm not the most political of people.
 But I believe in self-reliance and getting on with the job in hand.
 Margaret had seemed to personify all that.
 And she had star quality, which of course I loved."
-In 2014, he said: "I loved John Major, he was charismatic and charming.
+In May 2014, he said: "I loved John Major, he was charismatic and charming.
 I’ve always been a Conservative, though I would have voted for John Smith.
 I hope we have a new Conservative leader making his way to the top now.
 We need a new man."

-During a 2012 interview on ITV's Loose Women, Biggins said that he felt same-sex marriage should not be legalised, stating that marriage "is for heterosexual couples".
-When same-sex marriage was introduced in England and Wales in 2014, Biggins attended the "I Do To Equal Marriage" event celebrating it.